akhilarjun/UI-Library/history/README.md

 But it would be a good practise to pass them so as to FutureProof your applications and API calls.

 ### Note
-Reloading the Demo wont work if you have pushState mehtod push any URL's to your browser history
+Reloading the Demo wont work if you have pushState mehtod push any URL's to your browser history, coz they dont exist.

+To make this work, you would need your server to return index.html everytime it doesnt understand the path that it is queried.
+And handle the 404 error yourself programatically.